Ckacz29/PredatorsCapstone-/README.md

 ##  Challenges Overcome

 - KNIME's learning curve for complex data manipulation
-- Configuring Tableau to dynamically connect to AWS S3-hosted CSVs

 ---

 ##  Key Learnings

 - Gained mastery in **KNIME** for enterprise-level ETL
-- Learned how to work with **AWS S3** and Tableau’s data connectors
 - Practiced professional communication with real-world stakeholders and teams

 ---